 Digits.
 The Javanese script has its own set of digits, seven of which (1, 2, 3, 6, 7, 8, 9) look just like letters of the alphabet.
 Implementations with concerns about security issues need to take this into account.
-The punctuation mark U+A9C8 JAVANESE PADA LINGSA is often used with digits in order to help to distinguish numbers from sequences of letters.
-When Javanese personal names are abbreviated, the letters are followed, not preceded, by PADA LINGSA.
+The punctuation mark U+A9C7 JAVANESE PADA PANGKAT is often used with digits in order to help to distinguish numbers from sequences of letters.